nicfel/AIM-Tutorial/README.md

 <figcaption>Figure 11: Most probable ranked tree topology.</figcaption>
 </figure>

-We infer gene flow to be probable from *An. gambia* to *An. quadriannulatus*.
+Meaning that we infer gene flow to be probable from *An. gambia* to *An. quadriannulatus*.